Ashutosh27ind/RFM_CLTV_Customer_Analysis/README.md

 # RFM_CLTV_Customer_Analysis
-Goal is here to create RFM customer segments and find CLTV for existing customers
+Goal is here to create RFM customer segments and find CLTV for existing customer.

 ## Step1 : Data Preparation and EDA.